 Itchy rashes are irritating and annoying, and they sometimes occur without people knowing the causes.
 Often, a rash is identified by the types of behaviors a person has recently engaged in, or by checking for the presence of certain illnesses or infections, and appearance of the rash may help identify cause.
 Rashes can have bumps or scales, be flat or raised, and they may localized to a certain area or spread around the body.
-Their causes are numerous and it would be hard to make a full list, since itchy rash can occur for so many reasons.
+Their causes are numerous and it would be hard to make a full list, since an itchy rash can occur for so many reasons.

-Some of the top itchy rash causes include rashes that develop when the skin is sensitive or allergic to certain substances.
+Some of the top rash causes include rashes that develop when the skin is sensitive or allergic to certain substances.
 Most are familiar with skin itch that occurs after extensive exposure to things like poison oak and poison ivy.
 Yet a substance doesn’t necessarily have to cause rashes in all people to provoke an irritation.
 Around the belly button, people may get a round or oval irritation that can be caused by nickel allergy, and exposure to it on metal belt buckles or the metal snaps on pants.
 Alternately, some people develop sensitivities to detergents or other chemicals and exposure to them can cause rash to develop all over the body, called contact dermatitis.

-Fungal infections may result in itchy rash.
+Fungal infections may result in itching.
 These can occur on various parts of the body, including the feet, around the vagina, in the groin, or under the arms and the breasts.
 There are differing types of fungal infections including ringworm, which looks like a circle, and may occur on any part of the body.
 This usually doesn’t get better without treatment.

 Some itchy rashes may not always have the same cause.
 People can develop hives under numerous circumstances, from allergy, stress, or for no determinable reason.
 These are bumps on the skin that may require some time to resolve, or that may resolve quickly without treatment.